Sport toplumy (Abadan)

 Buzmeyin Sport Complex (Büzmeýin Sport Toplumy) is a stadium in Büzmeýin District, Ashgabat, Turkmenistan.
 It is currently used mostly for football matches.
 It has a capacity of 10,000 people.
-It is the home of Ýokary Liga club FC Altyn Asyr.
+It is the home of Ýokary Liga club Altyn Asyr FK.

-It was called Abadan Sport Complex until 2018 year.
+It was called Abadan Sport Complex until 2018.

 History

 The sports complex opened in June 2009 in Abadan city.
-Construction works carried out by Turkish company ALP-SAN Inşaat.
+Construction work was carried out by the Turkish company ALP-SAN Inşaat.
 The project cost $20 million.
-It also hosted some matches for 2010 Turkmenistan President's Cup.
+It hosted some matches for the 2010 Turkmenistan President's Cup.

-In 2018, the Abadan District was renamed to Büzmeýin District, along with this the name of the stadium was changed to Buzmeyin Sport Complex.
+In 2018, the Abadan District was renamed to Büzmeýin District, and along with this, the name of the stadium was changed to Buzmeyin Sport Complex.

-Since the fall of 2021, the stadium has become the home stadium for FC Altyn Asyr.
+Since the fall of 2021, the stadium has become the home stadium for Altyn Asyr FK.

+Events

+On 4 December 2014, the 2014 Turkmenistan Super Cup final was hosted in the stadium.

+Overview

+The sports complex features a football field, gymnastics, boxing, wrestling, and fitness halls, a tennis court, mini-football, basketball, handball, and volleyball courts, as well as an indoor swimming pool.
+The stands are equipped with a canopy that protects spectators from the sun and weather conditions.
+The commentator’s booth and the control panel for managing all the facility’s services are equipped with modern technology.